UnitTestBot/ksmt/docs/custom-expressions.md

 ```

-Note the use of `KNonRecursiveTransformer` that allows transformation of deeply nested expressions without recursion.
+Note the `KNonRecursiveTransformer` that allows transformation of deeply nested expressions without recursion.

-### Expressions management
+## Managing expressions

-In KSMT we use expression interning and guarantee that any
-two equal expressions are equal by reference (same object).
+In KSMT, we use expression interning and guarantee that two of equal expressions are _equal by reference_ (i.e., are
+the same object).

-We use `internEquals` and `internHashCode` as a replacement for `equals` and `hashCode`,
+We use `internEquals` and `internHashCode` to replace `equals` and `hashCode`,
-and we use reference equality for the `equals` method.
+and we use _reference equality_ for the `equals` method.

-To apply interning for custom expressions you need to create an interner and ensure that
+To apply interning for custom expressions, you need to create an _interner_ and ensure that it manages all the created
-all created expressions are managed by this interner.
-For such purposes it is convenient to define an extended context that manages all custom expressions.
+expressions.
+For this purpose, it is convenient to define an extended context that manages all custom expressions.

 ```kotlin
 class CustomContext : KContext() {